dario-castano/holbertonschool-zero_day/0x01-emacs/README.md

 # 0x01-emacs
-This is the 0x01 emacs porject for Holberton
+This is the 0x01 emacs project for Holberton